Flat-Headed Snake

 Flat-Headed Snake Distribution Map

-Southern half of the state, except for the southeastern corner.
+Southern half of the state, especially in the Ozarks, but absent from the lowlands of southeastern Missouri.

-The flat-headed snake eats centipedes and a variety of insects and their larvae.
+The flat-headed snake eats scorpions, spiders, centipedes, and a variety of insects and their larvae.
+They have a pair of enlarged teeth in the back of the mouth that help them capture and swallow prey.

 Life Cycle